Bima42/inception/README.md

 # Inception
 This project is an introduction to Docker.
+The goal is to build a local website using MariaDB as database, Worpress and NGINX.
-You will find here some docs concerning Docker.
+You will find here some docs concerning Docker, MariaDB, Wordpress, NGINX and more.

 # Installation
 - Once your VM is correctly installed, run the script